 Budget: I am a budget planner.
 There is no real way around the basic cost of entry.
 Hollywood Studios offers different prices for different days, weekends being more expensive.
-Also if you book in advance there are some cheaper days available.
+Also, if you book in advance there are some cheaper days available.
 We paid $549.00 for a family of 4 to enter.
 For one day.
 Plus $25.00 for parking.
-Plus food, snacks, and some souvenirs… this was a "splurge" not a budget day.
-I joked with friends about us having a spending freeze until after Disney because no matter how much I planned for I didn't think it would be "enough".
+Plus, food, snacks, and some souvenirs… this was a "splurge" not a budget day.
+(Thank you stimulus) I joked with friends about us having a spending freeze until after Disney because no matter how much I planned for I didn't think it would be "enough".
 However, my real point here is plan accordingly and prioritize.
 We ate breakfast at home, we brought our own water bottles and snacks, and we planned specific meals.
 This made it all more fun.
 Was it worth every penny?
 Absolutely!!!

 Apps: I downloaded two apps to help with the whole process: Walt Disney World